aakashkulkarni/quiz-gen/README.md

 AI-powered quiz builder built with **Next.js 15** (App Router, React Server Components), **Drizzle**, **PostgreSQL**, **Vercel AI SDK**, and **shadcn/ui**.

+## Summary

+### System architecture and technical decisions

+- **Layered design** — API Route Handlers call `QuizService`, which orchestrates `AIService` (LLM) and Drizzle/PostgreSQL.
+Business logic lives in services; routes handle HTTP and validation.
+- **Next.js App Router** — RSC for `/quiz/[id]` and listing so quiz data is loaded on the server with no client fetch for the initial payload.
+Route Handlers power `/api/quiz/generate`, `/api/quiz/[id]/submit`, and related endpoints.
+- **Database** — Drizzle ORM with PostgreSQL.
+Normalized schema: `quizzes` → `quiz_questions` → `question_options`; `quiz_attempts` → `quiz_attempt_answers`.
+Cascade deletes and foreign keys keep referential integrity. `QuizService` uses transactions for submitting an attempt and its answers.
+- **Structured AI output** — Quiz generation uses **Zod** schemas and **Vercel AI SDK**’s `Output.object` so the model returns a strongly typed structure (5 questions, 4 options each, one correct per question).
+This avoids malformed JSON and reduces client‑side parsing.
+- **Minimal client JS** — Client components only where needed: generate form, take-quiz form, and results.
+The rest stays in RSC for smaller bundles and better first-load performance.

+### AI tools and reasoning

+- **Vercel AI SDK (`ai`)** — `generateText` with `Output.object` and a Zod schema (`generatedQuizSchema`) to get a deterministic shape from the model.
+Retries and a clear system prompt (e.g. “exactly 5 questions, 4 options A–D, one correct, concise explanations”) improve reliability.
+- **@ai-sdk/openai** — OpenAI as the LLM provider.
+The `webSearch` tool is available so the model can ground factual questions in current web data when useful.
+- **Zod** — Schemas enforce array lengths and `isCorrect` cardinality (exactly one per question).
+Invalid output is caught before persistence, so only valid quizzes reach the DB.

 ## Tech stack

 - **Next.js 15** — App Router, RSC, Route Handlers